 But how can companies create this serendipity online for their employees?
 Here are three ways:

-Create a place for online collisions to happen.
+Create a place for online collisions of ideas to happen.

 Just like Zappos changed their office space to create an environment for collisions, create an online space at your company where people can not only share information, ask questions, and get input, but also browse the information that others are sharing to get inspiration.
 There isn’t an exact science to ideation and innovation; sometimes it is stumbling upon a spark that leads to a bigger idea.

 It’s important that people feel empowered to communicate and share.
 We know that individuals react to different kinds of content and different opportunities to share.
-So encourage all types of information from text, to images, to video and make sure that there are incentives and acknowledgement for people who contribute.
+So encourage all types of information from text, to images, to video.
+Make sure that there are incentives for sharing and acknowledgement for people who contribute.
 When people see that their knowledge is valued across the organization, they’ll be more likely to continue sharing their ideas.

 Make it easy.

-These are just a few of the ways you can help your employees, partners and clients collide online to share ideas and grow your business.
+These are just a few of the ways you can help your employees, partners, and clients collide online to share ideas and grow your business.
 Keep looking for new ways to promote collisions of ideas– your colleagues and customers may surprise you with the strategies they think up.